AckeeDevOps/nginxress/README.md

 It requires DNS records in following way: servicename-namespace.domain

 Domain is set as DOMAIN system env and is the only required parameter.

+This is now obsolete as we use native Ingress controller [https://traefik.io/](traefik)